OnbeU/bcamp-materials/content/en/docs/Microservices Dev Bootcamp/Topics/Fakes.md

 weight: 010
 description: >
   Each consumer has fakes for all its provider services.
-  Fakes allow for independent microservices: independent ownership, independent testing, independent deployment.
+  Fakes are an essential part of independent microservices: independent ownership, independent testing, independent deployment.
 ---

 ## Watch the recording